 Other Changes in Terms In their comments, the advisors listed many other changes they have made to their fee structures.
 Some are meant to increase revenue, and others to address misunderstandings that have cropped up in past deals.
 Observations Collection fees We added a provision to cover collection expenses after we had a difficult client.
-GEOFF LING, MANAGING DIRECTOR, MERRIMACK GROUP, BEDFORD, NH, UNITED STATES Time commitments - We impose a work fee if the client terminates on or before six months.
-JIM TOOMAN, PRESIDENT, SUNCOR RESOURCES, INC., SAN DIEGO, UNITED STATES - We have reduced the length of our standard Term, as we believe that the first three months of our engagement will suffice to get a good read on the market and the appetite for the deal.
-We have also begun to incorporate more work fees and retainers into our mandates to mitigate market risk.
-CHARLES SALEH, PRESIDENT & CEO, THE BUYSELL CONSORTIUM, TORONTO, CANADA - We imposed automatic extensions with a 30-day cancellation clause.
+GEOFF LING, MANAGING DIRECTOR, MERRIMACK GROUP, BEDFORD, NH Time commitments - We impose a work fee if the client terminates on or before six months.
+JIM TOOMAN, PRESIDENT, SUNCOR RESOURCES, INC., SAN DIEGO, CA - We imposed automatic extensions with a 30-day cancellation clause.
 Smaller deals are taking longer, and automatic extensions save on paperwork.
-RUSS FERGUSSON, SENIOR PARTNER, TRANSWORLD BUSINESS ADVISORS OF VA, MD & DE, RICHMOND, UNITED STATES Clarifying the calculation of the success fee ∠ ✓ We reworked the definition of the purchase price.
-Complex deal structures have been pushing down. the stated sale price, thus lowering the commission.
-JOHN OVROM, PRESIDENT & FOUNDER, EXIT CONSULTING GROUP, SAN DIEGO, UNITED STATES Outlook and Conclusions It's clear that 2023 was a pivotal year for many middle-market merger advisors.
+RUSS FERGUSSON, SENIOR PARTNER, TRANSWORLD BUSINESS ADVISORS OF VA, MD & DE, RICHMOND, VΑ Clarifying the calculation of the success fee We reworked the definition of the purchase price.
+Complex deal structures have been pushing down the stated sale price, thus lowering the commission.
+JOHN OVROM, PRESIDENT & FOUNDER, EXIT CONSULTING GROUP, SAN DIEGO, CA

+Outlook and Conclusions It's clear that 2023 was a pivotal year for many middle-market merger advisors.
 Most were able to maintain and even grow their business in a challenging environment.
 And a key part of that success was adapting their fee structures and levels to current conditions.
 While many of the respondents we talked to said they are satisfied with their latest fee arrangement, others said they expect to make more adjustments in 2024.

-"We plan on charging more monthly and giving back less on success," said and investment banker in Boston.
+"We plan on charging more monthly and giving back less on success," said an investment banker in Boston.

 All this is a sign of the strength of the industry and the skill of its practitioners.
 The advisors provide an essential service, and their clients are willing to pay a fair price for it.